the natural history of abstract objects

 Another way to find this base!

-An addendum!
 In class, a lot (most?) of you figured out that these logs are base \(10\) in a totally different way than what I did.
 Instead of using log properties, you used exponent properties!
 You rewrote two of these ambiguous logs as exponents: \[ \log_\blacksquare(3) = 0.4771 \quad\implies \blacksquare^{0.4771} = 3\] \[ \log_\blacksquare(300) = 2.4771 \quad\implies \blacksquare^{2.4771} = 300\] And then you did some algebra!
 You had: \[\begin{align*} \blacksquare^{2.4771} &= 300 \\ \\ \text{by properties of exponents, this is:} \\ \blacksquare^{2 + 0.4771} &= 300 \\ \blacksquare^{2}\blacksquare^{0.4771} &= 300 \\ \\ \text{but we know $\blacksquare^{0.4771}$ is $3$, so this becomes:} \\ \blacksquare^{2}\cdot 3 &= 300 \\ \blacksquare^{2} &= 100 \\ \blacksquare &= 10 \end{align*}\] Wahoo!!!